Colorado Porch

 The Western Slope

 West of the Continental Divide, the water runs toward the Colorado River and the land opens into mesas, canyons, and orchard valleys.
-This is the quieter, sunnier side of the state — Grand Junction and the wine-and-peach country around Palisade, the San Juan mining towns, Durango and the Four Corners, and the gateways to the Black Canyon and Mesa Verde.
+This is the quieter, sunnier side of the state.
+It includes Grand Junction and the wine-and-peach country around Palisade, the San Juan mining towns, Durango and the Four Corners, and the gateways to the Black Canyon and Mesa Verde.
 Questions here turn on irrigation shares and domestic wells, public-land boundaries, and a geography where the nearest big town can be a long drive away.

 The places